interledger/paymentpointers.org/2-goals.md

 ### Unique and Easily Recognizable

 Various standardized and defacto-standardized identifiers are widely used on the Internet today such as email addresses and social media handles.
-The payment pointer must be obviously unique so that it is not confused with another type of identifier and also so that other identifiers are not assumed to be payment pointers.
+The Payment Pointer must be obviously unique so that it is not confused with another type of identifier and also so that other identifiers are not assumed to be Payment Pointers.

 ### Simple Transcription